Jim Mathers

-James Mathers (born May 5, 1955) is an American cinematographer and director of photography.
-He is the younger brother of former child television star Jerry Mathers of Leave It to Beaver fame.
+James Mathers (born May 5, 1955) is an American cinematographer and former child actor.
+He is the younger brother of Jerry Mathers, known for his title role in Leave It to Beaver.

 Biography

 Mathers was born in Los Angeles, California, and appeared under the name "Jimmy Mathers" in several TV and film productions between 1961 and 1968.
-His most memorable performance was in an episode of the TV comedy series Bewitched in 1964, when he played the role of an introverted boy who is afraid to play on the baseball team because of his overprotective mother.
+He is best known for his recurring role in Ichabod and Me playing Benjie Major, the young son of Bob Major, who just purchased a small-town newspaper.

-Mathers attended film school and held a variety of staff and freelance assignments in film production.
-He then specialized in cinematography and founded two film production companies, The Migrant FilmWorkers and Jim Mathers Film Company.
+He attended film school and held various staff and freelance roles in film production, eventually specializing in cinematography.
+He founded two film production companies, The Migrant FilmWorkers and Jim Mathers Film Company.

-Mathers has been the director of photography on over 30 feature and made-for-TV films and has been associated with six TV series from inception through the show's first season.
+Mathers has served as the director of photography on over 30 feature and made-for-TV films and has been involved with six TV series from inception through their first season.

 He is the president and co-founder of the nonprofit educational cooperative "The Digital Cinema Society," a group dedicated to the industry's informed integration of new technology.